 3. Entry Forms: All entry forms must be completely filled out by all participants in the Ft.
 Lauderdale Meat Mayhem.
 Tournament officials reserve the right to refuse application or entry into the tournament at their discretion with or without cause.

-4. Anglers: Each boat may register up to 6 anglers total.
+4. Anglers: Each boat may register as many anglers as they choose.
 All anglers should be listed on the form.
 Please notify the committee of any angler changes prior to the start of fishing.
 ALL ANGLERS MUST HAVE A VALID FLORIDA FISHING LICENSE!

 5. Eligible Species: Dolphin, Kingfish, Wahoo, Blackfin Tuna & Cobia.

 6. Fish Limit: A maximum of 10 fish may be weighed in per boat.
 Each boat may weigh in a total of 4 fish per species.
 Each fish must weigh a minimum of 10 lbs.
 Fish that do not meet these requirements will not count.
 All boats must adhere to state of Florida recreational bag limits as they pertain to all eligible species.

 7. Tackle: All fish must be caught on rod and reel.
 Wire lines are permitted.
 No electric reels (except kite rods & downriggers.)
 Treble hooks are permitted.

 8. Hook & Catch: All male, female and junior anglers must hook, fight, and catch their own fish.
 Once a fish is hooked, that angler must fight the fish until it is properly released, boated or lost.
 Anglers may not pass rods to fellow anglers once a fish has been hooked.
 A fish is considered to be hooked once a strike occurs and the drag is engaged or the bail is closed.
 The use of a rod holder to hook a fish is allowable provided the individual that engages the drag the same person that fights the fish until release, catch or loss.